james-stevens/epp-restapi/XML_JSON/README.md

         },

-paramters within an XML tag are treated like properties, with the prefix `@`
+parameters within an XML tag are treated like properties, with the prefix `@`

     <poll op="req"\>